randylubin/Diegetic-Games/_posts/2018-05-06-Spring-Design-Update.markdown

 I have a big [update post on my Patreon](https://www.patreon.com/posts/update-so-many-18489316) covering what I've been working on.
 Main topics include:

-* Overview of **Honor Bound**, a new freeform game I'm desiging with Jason Morningstar
+* Overview of **Honor Bound**, a new freeform game I'm designing with Jason Morningstar
 * Info on the CIA Game I'm [currently Kickstarting](https://www.kickstarter.com/projects/mmasnick/cia-collect-it-all/) (at 225% funded right now!)
 * Early sketches of illustrations for **Behind the Magic**